 The Division of Environmental Assessment is responsible for monitoring and assessing the health of Maine's waters.
-DEA also develops recommendations for water quality standards pursuant to the Federal CWA and State of Maine Article 4-A, Maine's Water Classification Program, and oversees the Nonpoint Source Program, which provides funding through Section 319 of the Clean Water Act.
-DEA is comprised of the following units: Lakes Assessment, Invasive Aquatic Species, Marine, Rivers & Streams, Biological Monitoring, Water Quality

-Standards and Environmental and Geographic Analysis Database (EGAD) / Geographic Information System (GIS) Support, Environmental Geology, and Watershed Management.
+DEA also develops recommendations for water quality standards pursuant to the Federal CWA and State of Maine Article 4-A, Maine's Water Classification Program, and oversees the Nonpoint Source Program, which provides funding through Sections 319 and 604(b) of the Clean Water Act.
+DEA is comprised of the following units: Lakes Assessment, Invasive Aquatic Species, Marine, Engineering, Rivers and Streams, Biological Monitoring, Water Quality Standards and Environmental and Geographic Analysis Database (EGAD) / Geographic Information System (GIS) Support, Environmental Geology, and Watershed Management.

-The Watershed Management Unit is responsible for coordinating the assessment of priority watersheds throughout the state and for providing to local and regional groups for protecting or restoring water quality in these watersheds.
+The Watershed Management Unit is responsible for coordinating the assessment of priority watersheds throughout the state and for providing assistance to local and regional groups in protecting or restoring water quality in these watersheds.
 (See Figure 1 for the WMU Organization Chart.)
-The unit focuses on waters that are either threatened, or do not attain their water quality classification due to nonpoint source pollution.
+The unit focuses on waters that are either threatened or impaired and do not attain water quality classifications due to nonpoint source pollution.
 The staff provides support for watershed surveys to find the causes for water quality impacts and assists in developing plans for protection or restoration.
 Unit staff provides administrative oversight of 319 nonpoint source grant awards to develop and implement these plans.
-The unit also maintains the Stormwater Best Management Practices (BMP) Manual and provides guidance to manufacturers and consultants on BMP evaluation and design.
+The unit also maintains the Stormwater Best

+Management Practices (BMP) Manual and provides guidance to manufacturers and consultants on BMP evaluation and design.
 The unit also develops Total Maximum Daily Loads (TMDLs) for impaired streams pursuant to Clean Water Act requirements.